d-warfield/Deep-Learning-with-Python-TensorFlow-and-Keras-tutorial/README.md

 ```

 <h1>Optimize and calculate loss</h1>
-When we train our neural network, we cacluate **loss**.
+When we train our neural network, we caculate **loss**.
 Loss is the penalty for a bad prediction.

-To reduce our loss and, in effect, make our model predict digits more accurately, we use an **optimizer** function.
+To reduce our loss, and, in effect, make our model predict digits more accurately, we use an **optimizer** function.
 The purpose of optimizer function is to 'rewire' our neural network so that it learns to make better predictions on the data we our network in the future.
+Put more formally, we use an optimizer function to adjust the individual weights of each neuron to augment the neural network's ability to learn.

 ```
 #define parameters to train model